 Performs other duties incidental to the work described herein.

-Bachelor’s degree plus a minimum of 2 years of clinical research experience; a combination of relevant work and education equaling 6 years may substitute for this requirement.
+Bachelor’s degree plus a minimum of two years of clinical research experience; a combination of relevant work and education equaling six years may substitute for this requirement.

-Working knowledge of techniques and methodologies used in developing, coordinating, and managing clinical research projects.
+Working knowledge of techniques and methodologies used in developing, coordinating, and managing clinical research projects with working knowledge of database management, spreadsheet and statistical analysis software.

 The hiring range for this position is $48,131 - $60,174 annually.